Chennai: Administration

 The city is governed by the Greater Chennai Corporation (formerly "Corporation of Madras"), which was established on 29 September 1688.
 It is the oldest surviving municipal corporation in India and the second oldest surviving corporation in the world.
 In 2011, the jurisdiction of the Chennai Corporation was expanded from 174 km2 to an area of 426 km2, divided into three regions North, South and Central covering 200 wards.
 The corporation is headed by a mayor, elected by the councillors, who are elected through a popular vote by the residents.
+As per the Ministry of Housing and Urban Affairs, the corporation had a revenue of ₹40.23 billion and an expenditure of ₹43.18 billion in 2022–23.
+Taxes contributed to 57.4% of the revenue, with 32.3% of the income from other sources, and 10.2% from government grants.

 The Chennai Metropolitan Development Authority (CMDA) is the nodal agency responsible for the planning and development of the Chennai Metropolitan Area, which is spread over an area of 1189 km2, covering the Chennai district and parts of Tiruvallur, Kanchipuram and Chengalpattu districts.
 The metropolitan area consists of four municipal corporations, 12 municipalities and other smaller panchayats.

 As the capital of the state of Tamil Nadu, the city houses the state executive and legislative headquarters primarily in the secretariat buildings in Fort St George.
 Madras High Court is the highest judicial authority in the state, whose jurisdiction extends across Tamil Nadu and Puducherry.